Skip to main content Skip to main navigation menu Skip to site footer

 Why publish with us?

-Efficient, Personalized, Professional Service: It is our policy to report expeditiously to authors on their submissions – generally within 4 months.
-We use a standardized, independent, fully anonymous peer-review process (both authors and reviewers are anonymous).
+Efficient, Personalized, Professional Service: Our policy is to report expeditiously on submissions – generally within 4 months.
+We use a standardized, independent, double-anonymous peer-review process.

-Global Readership: Early Theatre is available internationally through Project Muse, JStor, EBSCO, and ITER.
+Global Readership: Early Theatre is available internationally through Project Muse, JStor, EBSCO, and Érudit.
 Through our adoption of the DOI citation system, Early Theatre ensures persistent, reliable links that help direct greater online traffic to your research.

-Green Open Access: Authors receive a .pdf copy of their finalized article for self-archiving to a repository where it can be immediately accessed, freely, by readers around the world.
-This green open access policy aligns with UK Research Excellence Framework recommendations as well as Canadian TriCouncil requirements.
+Green Open Access: Each author receive a digital copy of their finalized article for self-archiving to a repository where it can be immediately accessed, freely, by readers around the world.
+Our open access policy aligns with UK Research Excellence Framework recommendations as well as Canadian TriCouncil requirements.

 What our contributors say:

-“Early Theatre has such an efficient, professional, and courteous editorial and production team—this has been a very positive experience!” – Misha Teramura, Reed College
+“Early Theatre has such an efficient, professional, and courteous editorial and production team—this has been a very positive experience!” – Misha Teramura, University of Toronto

 Early Theatre (Online)